 If you have good written and verbal communication skills, project management and prioritisation skills with good knowledge of the market and industry, this major could be suited for you.
 Common career options range from professional to management and entrepreneurial jobs.

-Academic Advisors: Ted Tschang
+Academic Advisor: Ted Tschang